immutant/overlay/README.md

  - A descriptor in the following form: app[-version]

 Currently, only 'immutant' and 'torquebox' are supported as values for 'app', and version defaults to the latest incremental.
 You can specify a specific incremental build number or released version.
 Incremental build numbers are available from http://repository-project.forge.cloudbees.com/incremental/ or from http://torquebox.org/builds/ and http://immutant.org/builds/

+It is convenient to download and extract a specific distribution by simply omitting the second param.

+Anything downloaded will be extracted beneath target/.

 So to download the latest torquebox and overlay it with the latest
 immutant: